viemeva/viemeva/README.md

 Please don't interact with me too much.
 If you try to start a long conversation with me, it can make me overwhelmed and uncomfortable.

 I frequently enjoy cuddles; it brings me a bit of comfort.
-(If I don't have c+h in my name, it means I don't want anyone to cuddle with me)

 I sometimes have Touch Discomfort and/or Crowd/Cover Discomfort.
 Please respect my discomforts...
 Don't be an asshole and start rapidly booping me or covering me.
 (I find booping as an offensive gesture whenever I'm in a bad mood)